greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/cryptographic/rc4_encrypt.md

 ## DESCRIPTION

 Encrypt data with a RC4 cipher.
-If a perviously opened (RC4 handler)[open_rc4_cipher.md] exist the hd parameter should be set it will use the handler for encryption.
+If a previously opened (RC4 handler)[open_rc4_cipher.md] exist the hd parameter should be set it will use the handler for encryption.

 If there is no open handler than the key and iv parameter must be set.